mtmenji/collegeplanner/README.md

 - Week.jsx: Mobile Responsiveness.

-- FIX: Start and End Times - Single digits should have a 0 as the first digit.
-If user doesn't select AM or FM it should default to AM, not undefined.
 - FIX: Class Days - Update to just show single letter (MTWRF) and keep it in order.
 - FIX: Planner not found message when loading a new page (between Week, PlannerCalendar, and PlannerSettings)